heroku/cowboyku/guide/getting_started.md

 system.

-To get started though, we only need one node that contains your own HTTP application, plus the dependencies that it needs, like Cowboy.
+To get started though, we only need one node that contains your own HTTP application, plus the dependencies that it needs, like Cowboyku.
 To create our node, we need to build what is called a release.
 A release is a set of files that contain the Erlang VM plus all the applications required to run our node.